yunks128/unity-ads-deployment/dev_env/README.md

 ## Development Environment

-For each deployment instance (ie. development, test, production) define the following environment variables to customize the install to the environment.
-For example for the test deployment you would defined the following variables:
+For each deployment instance (ie. development, test, production) there are environment variables that need customization before proceeding with deployment.
+The `vars_jupyter.example.sh` contains a template of variables available to define Terraform variables.
+Copy this file to a new file named `vars_jupyter.sh` then modify as indicated below.

+The following variables are required to be defined before proceeding with deployment:

 ```
-export TF_VAR_unity_instance="Unity-Test"
-export TF_VAR_tenant_identifier="test"
-export TF_VAR_s3_identifier="test"
+export TF_VAR_tenant_identifier="example-dev"
-export TF_VAR_efs_identifier="uads-development-efs-fs"
+export TF_VAR_efs_identifier="uads-venue-dev-efs-fs"
 ```

-The `unity_instance` variable should match the string used in the Unity instance's VPC name as this variable is used to look up the VPC.
-The `s3_identifier` variable must match the instance string inserted into the names of the instance's Cumulus S3 buckets.
-The `efs_identifider` variable is used to create the EFS shared storage resource.
+The `tenant_identifier` variable defines a unique string to be used in the deployed resources.
+It should be unique and descriptive of the current deployment.
+The `efs_identifier` variable is used to create the EFS shared storage resource that either exists already or will be created during deployment.

-Each of the following Development Environment components need to be intialized individually by changing into their respective directory and running Terraform there.
-The Development Enviroment base directory under the repository is `dev_env/`.
+Each of the following Development Environment components need to be initialized individually by changing into their respective directory and running Terraform there.
+The Development Environment base directory under the repository is located in the `dev_env/` subdirectory.

 The steps below assume that the above environment variables have already been defined.
+Additionally, you will need to ensure that AWS has access to the venue account.

 ### EFS Shared Storage

-Shared storage must be installed prior to initalizing Jupterlab.
+Shared storage must be installed prior to initializing Jupterhub.
 The Terraform scripts in this directory create an EFS server for Jupyterhub intended to host files common to all users.
-These scripts are seperated out from the Jupyterhub installation scripts to enable removing and rebuilding the Jupyterhubz instance without deleting the EFS stored files.
+These scripts are separated out from the Jupyterhub installation scripts to enable removing and rebuilding the Jupyterhub instance without deleting the EFS stored files.

 1. Change to the `dev_env/shared_storage` directory
 2. Run `terraform init`